What Do School Counselors Do?

 2. Plan for Career and College Readiness

 d.
-Reality Town lessons and presentation
+School Counselors present Reality Town lessons and organize Reality Town experience.

 3. Dropout Prevention

 a.
 School Counselors participate in Local Case Management Team meetings on a weekly basis.

 b.
 School Counselors help facilitate dropout prevention measures such as: credit recovery options, and Lunch and Learn.